clux/facemaulers/north/boreal-valley.md

 The gem, does not move, there's a few seconds where they are aligned, and you hear the faintest crack.
 Arklem: "Are you serious?" **exasperated sigh** "fiiiine. you want to resist this badly? enjoy resisting till the end of time itself."
 Arklem: Swiftly drags the gem to the wall were it explodes in a flood of blood.
-Akkhan's eyes turn a pale blue.
+Akkhan's eyes turn a pale blue and he falls to the ground.
-Arklem: "Not the desired outcome, but a fun one nonetheless."
+Arklem: "Look what you've made me do.
+Oh, right, you're out.
+Well, you'll have some time to think soon enough."
+Planar binding blood circle on the Devas.
+Turns one of them to a Skein Witch.
+Arklem: I'll call you "Seliro".
+Wards the place.
+Does several spells, floats Akkhan to the tomb stone, reattaches shackles.
-He walks out.
-Seals the place.
-Summons protections.
+Then, walks out.

 ### Dungeon
 ![](boreal-mine.jpg)